Emzime/PowershellForMadmax/README.md

 # <u>Installation</u>
 Extract the folder where you want, fill in the config.yaml file and then double click "Run.bat"<br>
-If the script warns you that the scripts cannot be executed on your computer, right click on "ExecutionPolicy.ps1" and "execute with powershell".<br>
-Close the window and restart "Run.bat"<br>
 All you have to do is wait until your disks are full

 # <u>Windows Protection</u>